 How to determine which is the best induction cooker?
 Or vacuum sealer?
 Why is the price range so huge, and what exactly do you get if you pay hundreds more than what the most popular model costs?

-Here, we give you tips on how to buy products you know little about.
-How to go about researching them, how to get the most out of reviews in the shortest amount of time, and how to analyze user reviews in a way that helps you make the best buying decision.
+Here, we give you tips on how to buy online products you know little about.
+How to research them, how to get the most out of reviews in the shortest amount of time, and how to analyze user reviews in a way that helps you make the best buying decision.

 How to Buy Online: First, Do Your Homework

 Our first bit of advice when buying a technical product is to read.
 A lot.
 Educate yourself about the product.
-Once you check out a few different sites, you'll be amazed at how different the information is--and how different the quality of information can be, too.
+If you check out a few different sites, you might be amazed at how different the information is--and how different the quality of information can be, too.

 Why Read So Much?

 Why read so much?
 Why do you need to check different sites?
-Why isn't it good enough if Consumer Reports says it's good, or some other well-known review site says so?
-Or even a smaller site you know and mostly trust?
+Why isn't it good enough if Consumer Reports says it's good, or some other review site says so?
+Or even a smaller site you know and mostly trust (like ours)?

 Many sites have biases that influence their decisions.
-These biases are not going to be obvious; in fact, you may not realize there was a bias at all until after you purchase the product and find out there were other brands you maybe could have considered that would have worked better for you.
+These biases are not going to be obvious; in fact, you may not realize there was a bias at all until after you purchase the product and find out there were other brands you maybe could have considered and that would have worked better for you--but the site you went by didn't include them in their review.

 (This is why we started The Rational Kitchen: we couldn't find a site that had done comprehensive research and detailed product reviews on a wide range of products at many different price points.
-So we decided to do it ourselves.)
+So we decided to do it ourselves.
+For more info, see our About page.)

 The more sites you read, the more insight you'll get; the wider your viewing angle becomes.
-So read and read and read some more before you decide where you're going to spend your hard-earned money.
+So read and read and read some more before you decide how you're going to spend your hard-earned cash.

 Read the Manufacturer's Site